+Units: 1-4

+When Offered: As offered

 This course offers a concentration upon a specific topic in the field of nursing.
 The topic varies by semester.

+Repeatable: May be repeated for a maximum of six (6) units

+Grade Type: Letter Grade

 Lecture: 1-4 units